-- You cease an employment arrangement on or after age 60; - You have reached age 65 (whether or not you have retired); or - You have satisfied another "condition of release" (see below).
+- You have reached your preservation age and have permanently retired; - You cease an employment arrangement on or after age 60; - You have reached age 65 (whether or not you have retired); or - You have satisfied another "condition of release" (see below).

 Your "superannuation benefit" is the sum of all contributions and rollovers that have been made into your account, plus positive investment earnings, less any fees and costs, insurance premiums, government taxes and withdrawals that have been made from your account.

 From 1 July 1999, all contributions made by or for a member, and all investment earnings, have been subject to the preservation rule.
-Contributions made by or for a member prior to 1 July 1999 may be defined as "restricted nonpreserved benefits" or "unrestricted non-preserved benefits".
+Contributions made by or for a member prior to 1 July 1999 may be defined as "restricted non-preserved benefits" or "unrestricted non-preserved benefits".